TilBlechschmidt/ucd-COMP41720/README.md

 ## Architecture overview

 There are three quoting services and a broker which queries them.
 The broker is in turn invoked by the client.
-The broker discovers quotation services through mDNS and looks for the `_quocows._tcp.local.` type.
-The client does not use mDNS and instead takes the broker URL directly as a CLI argument or via the `BROKER` environment variable.
+The components communicate via an MQ message broker (in this case ActiveMQ).
+In this particular case, the messages follow a request-response pattern — the requests for the quoter services are using a pub-sub model (to collect all quotes) while the requests for the broker are using a reliable queue (to balance the load).

 ![Architecture overview](./architecture.jpeg)